This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 - The G12 has a commercial use warranty.
 It can take the daily wear and tear it would receive in a PT clinic or personal training studio.

 - It has selectorized weight stacks.
 This feature is indispensable in a physical therapy or personal training setting, because it allows for rapid weight change when time is limited for the session.

 - It has a counterbalanced Smith machine.
 This makes the starting weight 0 lbs.
 This is essential if you’re using it to train individuals who are too weak to lift a 45 lb bar.
 In contrast, non-counterbalanced Smith bars start at 45 lbs.

-- Like the G9, it has the most robust build quality available in the Monster G-Series.
+- Like the G9, it has the most robust build quality available in the Force USA G-Series.
 While you may not need commercial quality in your home gym, it’s nice to have it.

 - Like the G6, it has the “luxury” feature of selectorized weight stacks.
 This lets you change the weight on the pulleys almost instantly.